openenergymonitor/emon32-fw/SERIAL_COMMANDS.md

 ### Set line frequency to 50 Hz
 ```
 f50                   # Set to 50 Hz
-s                     # Save and reset
+s                     # Save (will automatically reset)
 ```

 ## Troubleshooting

+### No Output on USB CDC
-If you're not seeing any output:
+If you're not seeing any output on USB:

 1. Check that your serial terminal is connected (COM port open)
-2. Ensure DTR/RTS are enabled in your terminal settings
+2. On Windows, some terminal applications may require DTR/RTS flow control enabled
 3. Try sending `v` to request board information
 4. Try sending `t` to trigger an immediate data report
 5. Try sending `l` to list configuration
 6. Check if serial logging is enabled with `c1` then `s`

+### No Output on Hardware UART
+If you're not seeing any output on the hardware UART:

+1. Verify the UART configuration: 115200 baud, 8N1
+2. **Check Rx/Tx connections** - ensure they are the correct way around:
+   - Board TX → Your device RX
+   - Board RX → Your device TX
+3. Try sending `v` to request board information
+4. Verify the cable is properly connected and not loose
+5. Check if serial logging is enabled with `c1` then `s`

 ## Notes

 - Commands are case-sensitive (lowercase only)
-- Press Enter after typing each command
+- Line termination: Either `\r\n` or `\n` is accepted
-- Baud rate doesn't matter for USB CDC (virtual serial port)
+- USB CDC baud rate doesn't matter (automatically negotiated)
+- Hardware UART uses 115200 baud, 8N1
 - Configuration changes are only temporary until saved with `s`
-- Some commands (like `f` for frequency) require a system reset after saving
+- Settings that require a reset will automatically trigger a reset when saved